 When determining a parent's potential employment and earnings, judges tend to look at the parent's level of education, recent work history, and occupational qualifications, as well as prevailing job opportunities and pay levels in the community.

 When determining a parent's income for child support purposes, judges typically look at the parent's gross income from all sources.
 They then subtract certain required deductions, like income taxes, Social Security taxes, health care, and mandatory union dues.

 Judges may or may not consider other expenses, depending on what they're for.
 Remember that the top priority for a child support order is to protect the children's interests.
 So, for example, it's not reasonable to expect a judge to lower a child support obligation because a parent has to pay off a gambling debt.

 A good way to put this in perspective is to look at some of the factors judges can consider when determining whether to deviate from the guidelines.
 These factors may include:

-A COLA clause in a child support order means that payments automatically increase according to a specified schedule, at a rate equal to the cost of living increase as determined by an economic indicator (such as the Consumer Price Index).
-This eliminates the need for any modification requests based solely on cost of living increases.
-Some states mandate COLA clauses in child support orders.
+A COLA clause in a child support order means that payments automatically increase according to a schedule, at a rate equal to an increase in the cost of living (as determined by an economic indicator such as the Consumer Price Index).
+This eliminates the need for any modification requests based solely on cost-of-living increases.
+Some states require that child support orders include COLA clauses.